 Infertility and Adoption

 This year, National Infertility Awareness Week is April 19-25th.
 Infertility is a common experience.
-“1 in 8 couples have trouble getting pregnant or sustaining a pregnancy (infertilityawareness.org).”
+“In the United States, among married women aged 15 to 49 years with no prior births, about 1 in 5 (19%) are unable to get pregnant after one year of trying (cdc.gov).”
 At New Life Adoptions, we work with many couples who have experienced infertility, or secondary infertility, before coming to adoption.
 Infertility can be a long and difficult journey full of ups and downs.
 Once couples arrive at the decision to explore adoption, they may already be emotionally drained.
 Despite the difficult road some couples travel through infertility, one thing is evident in the families wanting to adopt through New Life Adoptions.
 They have an excitement and passion to become parents (either for the first time, or again).

 Despite the difficult road some couples travel through infertility, one thing is evident in the families wanting to adopt through New Life Adoptions.
 They have an excitement and passion to become parents (either for the first time, or again).